theam/aday-ondemand-loop/docs/guide/content/development_guide/architecture.md

 `ApplicationDiskRecord` which provides YAML based persistence.

-Transfers are processed by background services started by `DetachedProcessManager`.
+Transfers are processed by background services started by `DetachedServicesManager`.
 Each service loops over pending download or upload requests and spawns connector specific processors.
 Status updates are recorded back to the YAML metadata so the web UI can poll and display progress.